homebound-team/truss/README.markdown

 };
 ```

-And then have your application handle setting the `--primary` / `--secondary` values as appropriate (i.e. by importing a `dark-mode.css` or `light-mode.css` where you define the CSS variable values).
+And then have your application handle setting the `--primary` / `--secondary` values as appropriate (i.e. by importing a `dark-mode.css` or `light-mode.css` which define the respective CSS variable values).

 ## Inspiration